Background

 Who We Are

-We're a community of neighbors in Green Acres, Kelseyville.
+We're a community of neighbors in Green Acres, Kelseyville, California.
 Many of us have lived here for decades, witnessing the situation worsen significantly in recent years.
 Floodwaters now remain on our properties for more than 6 months each year, damaging homes, roads, and severely impacting daily life and the local ecosystem.

 Decades of Neglect